-Woodward has created Control View as a PC Interface for the 723PLUS Speed Control.
-This custom graphical user interface is a Servlink client that has all 723PLUS Speed control tunable values and monitoring parameters laid out in an intuitive manner.
+Woodward has created Control View as a PC interface for the 723PLUS Process Control.
+This custom graphical user interface is a Servlink client that has all 723PLUS Process Control tunable values and monitoring parameters laid out in an intuitive manner.